braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/sessionm.md

 ### Step 1: Issue offer in SessionM

 SessionM issues offers to customers from several different internal levers that can be configured.
-Once issued, the offers are moved to a state which SessionM calls the “offer wallet”.
+After being issued, the offers are moved to a state which SessionM calls the “offer wallet”.

 A customer must complete the required action or meet the targeting and is issued the offer within SessionM.